scott-yu/demo/README.md

 # demo

-This project is to demostrate the ability to implement clean and semetic HTML markup.
+This project is to demonstrate the ability to implement clean and sematic HTML markup.
 Also, it takes a modular approach to stylesheet(SASS) organization for re-usability and maintainability.

-It, however, has miniumm JavaScript functionality which is not the focus of the demo.
+It, however, has minimum JavaScript functionality which is not the focus of the demo.

 Tooling support for web development flow is done with gulp.